Climate-Smarting Marine Protected Areas and Coastal Management in the Mesoamerican Reef Region.

 WWF Mexico and WWF US / Columbia University and Natural Capital Project- Stanford University

-From the expected results, so far, the project has been able to reach the following:
+From the expected results, the project was able to reach the following:

-1. A portfolio of climate change adaptation options has been identified through a participatory process that considers local community needs and environment conservation.
+A portfolio of climate change adaptation options was identified through a participatory process that considers local community needs and environment conservation.
 The Smart Coasts Project - Results Viewer features the scientific results and respective adaptation scenarios for each project location.
-It can be accessed here
+It can be accessed here.

-3. A regional working group is established to exchange and promote better practices on the identification, integration and implementation of (ecosystem-based) adaptation measures in coastal zones and marine protected areas, as well as to share the project results more widely.
+A regional working group was stablished to exchange and promote better practices on the identification, integration and implementation of (ecosystem-based) adaptation measures in coastal zones and marine protected areas, as well as to share the project results more widely.

 The following are some examples of the main communications activities that have been carried out by the project:

-This workshop conducted during October 12 and 13, 2021 represented a free training opportunity presented by the Smart Coasts project aimed at journalists from the four countries that share the Mesoamerican Reef System: Mexico, Belize, Guatemala and Honduras, to learn more about how climate change will continue to impact this ecoregion according to science-based results and the measures to adapt to these impacts, as well as the importance of communicating it effectively.
-After the workshop, a journalism contest was launched to encourage journalists to publish articles and news pieces around the topics covered during the workshop.
-All the information and the recording of the two-day workshop is available here.
+This workshop conducted during October 12 and 13, 2021 represented a free training opportunity presented by the Smart Coasts project aimed at journalists from the four countries that share the Mesoamerican Reef System: Mexico, Belize, Guatemala and Honduras, to learn more about how climate change will continue to impact this ecoregion according to science-based results and the measures to adapt to these impacts, as well as the importance of communicating it effectively. here.

 As shown by this compilation of stories, it is evident that many people are already witnessing the impacts of climate change on their life, and they are more than willing to undertake the measures needed to become more resilient.